Oumaimamam/numerical-methods-controlvariate-exercise/README.md

 In order to construct a control variate it may be necessary to get more information about the `ProcessModel` used to construct the stochastic process.

-We will call the `getValue` with a `MonteCarloBlackScholesModel` and you can rely on this.
+We will call the `getValue` with a `MonteCarloAssetModel` and calling `getModel()` on this object will return a `BlackScholesModel`.
+You can rely on this to obtain the model parameters we used in the test.
 Hence, you can get the model properties via the following code:

 	net.finmath.montecarlo.assetderivativevaluation.models.BlackScholesModel processModel = (BlackScholesModel) ((MonteCarloAssetModel)model).getModel();